10 Jul Gnoyensky, Gabinsky (1852 – 1930s)

 Their fathers had arranged the union long before their children reached marriageable age.

-Households welcomed an extra pair of girl’s hands as soon as they could get them.
-Not simply to help with the chores but to maximize the child-bearing stretch and the chances for many sons most of whom would hopefully grow to adulthood, in spite of rampant diphtheria, tuberculosis, scarlet fever, dysentery.
+Households were eager to secure brides for their sons when the children were young.
+An extra pair of hands was always welcome.
+And an early marriage maximized the child-bearing stretch and gave a better chance to produce many sons most of whom would hopefully grow to adulthood, in spite of rampant diphtheria, tuberculosis, scarlet fever, dysentery.

 But Bosya was already twenty when her first live child was born.
 The first six, all boys, were stillborn.
 They, Bosya said, took away her smile.
 (Her grandchildren remembered her stern look and severe façade made more severe by her deep-tanned complexion, firm gait, and frosty sense of humor that came out as a dressing-down.)